Our Franchise Lawyers Support You with Disclosure Documents

 Well-Versed In the Highly Regulated Franchise Environment

-For over thirteen years, High Swartz LLP’s Joel Rosen served as in-house counsel to franchisors with a variety of approaches and philosophies to franchising.
-His experience includes:
+For over 13 years, Rosen served as in-house counsel to franchisors with various approaches and philosophies to franchising.
+As a result, his experience includes:

 - Senior Corporate Counsel – AAMCO Transmissions (900 franchisees)